VanOvermeire/secrets-manager-macro/README.md

 - Expand documentation
 - GitHub actions publish + end-to-end test with deploy lambda and check output

+- Accept ENVIRONMENT as an alternative to ENV (any other vars?)
 - Only allow the passed in `envs` when calling `new`?
 - Check all env contents
 - Attribute for changing secret name